coderedcorp/coderedcms/docs/contributing/index.rst

 Updating Tutorial Documentation
 -------------------------------

+..
 From time to time, the documentation for the tutorial will need to be updated.
-You can work directly in the tutorial site by loading the fixture file for its database (read more at :ref:`load-data`).
+You can work directly in
+.. the tutorial site by loading the fixture file for its database (read more at :ref:`load-data`).

-However, once you have worked in the tutorial site and gotten new screenshots for the **Getting Started** documentation, you will also need to update the fixture file, which is located in ``tutorial > mysite > website > fixtures``.
+Once you have worked in the tutorial site and gotten new screenshots for the **Getting Started** documentation, you will also need to update the fixture file, which is located in ``tutorial > mysite > website > fixtures``.

 **These are the steps for updating the fixture:**